 CBD of IFA supplementation is a strategy to provide IFA supplements to women directly through community channels.
-Examples of these channels include: private pharmacies, community health centers, village health workers, community health workers, community volunteers, or community gatherings for health education sessions.
+Examples of these channels include: private pharmacies, community health centers, village health workers, community health workers, community gatherings for health education sessions.

 What are the Strengths of CBD of IFA Supplementation?